 Besides the Final Assembly Line, Airbus in North America is responsible for various interior elements of the A350XWB, as well as the A380 and A330-200.
 This work includes design and engineering of the cabin, crew rest, lavatories and galleys.

 Additionally, Airbus Defence and Space Military Aircraft, Inc., provides integrated customer services for medium and light aircraft (C212, CN235 and C295).
-The services include in-house and external aircraft maintenance, repair and overall (MRO), engineering, technical support as well as training, materials support and component repair services.
+The services include in-house and external aircraft maintenance, repair and overhaul (MRO), engineering, technical support as well as training, materials support and component repair services.

 Mobile’s rich southern tradition, beauty and charm are matched with all the elements of a fast-growing, successful community.
 Setting up home in Mobile is a great investment, both financially and socially, given its low cost of living and high quality of life.